The rules we live by

 Section 3.
 Limitation on Compensation.
 No salary or compensation shall be paid to any officer, member of the Council, or member of a committee.
 Nevertheless, a person may be compensated for work done outside the meetings of the Council on any special study or project, provided he or she has been employed by vote of the Council.

 Section 4.
 Reimbursement for Expenses.
-Members of the Council and other persons expressly requested to attend a Council meeting shall be reimbursed for actual out-of-pocket expenses incurred in attendance at any meeting of the Council.
-Members of any committee shall be reimbursed for actual out-of-pocket expenses incurred in attending any meeting of the committee, provided that the Chairperson of the Council has approved reimbursement before or after the meeting.
+Members of the Council, the Journal editor (to the extent the Journal editor is not a member of the Council), and other persons expressly requested to attend a Council meeting shall be reimbursed for actual out-of-pocket expenses incurred in attendance at any meeting of the Council.
+Members of any committee shall be reimbursed for actual out-of-pocket expenses incurred in attending any meeting of the committee, up to an amount that shall from time to time be established by the Council, provided that the Chairperson of the Council has approved reimbursement before or after the meeting.
 Except for non-Council members expressly requested to attend a Council meeting, the amount of the reimbursement shall not exceed the maximum amount of reimbursement from time to time established by the Directors of the State Bar of Texas for persons attending meetings of the Board of Directors of the State Bar of Texas or other official meetings.

 Section 5.
 Exerting Positions on Behalf of State Bar of Texas.
 No action, policy determination, or recommendation of this Section or any committee thereof shall be deemed to be, or be referred to as, the action of the State Bar of Texas prior to submission of the same to, and approved by, the Board of Directors of the State Bar of Texas, the General Assembly of the State Bar of Texas in annual convention, or duly authorized referendum of the State Bar of Texas.
 Any resolution adopted or action taken by this Section may on request of this Section be reported by the Chairperson to the annual meeting of the State Bar of Texas for action thereon.